krussll/howtoplaysport/_posts/2021-05-09-5-tips-and-tricks-to-improve-your-lawn-bowls-delivery.md

 ### How to fix

-I have a whole article on the best mental training methods.
-You can read my article on [mental training methods here]({% post_url 2021-04-30-guide-to-mental-training-in-lawn-bowls %}).

 Activities, such as visualisation, and breathing techniques can help you keep your mind on the game, and your body relaxed.

 A relaxed mind and body are ideal for bowls.
 Don't try to force a good shot.
 Trust your training and let it happen naturally.